aaml-analytics/mof-explorer/README.md

 ```

 ### Running the app
-To run this app first clone repository and then open a terminal to the app folder
+To run this app first clone repository and then open a terminal to the app folder.
 ```bash
 git clone https://github.com/aaml-analytics/mof-explorer/
 cd mof-explorer
 ```

-Create and activate a new virtual environment (recommended) by running
+Create and activate a new virtual environment (recommended) by running the following:
-the following:

 On Windows:
 ```bash